 More recently in March of 2018, a document regarding the requirements for a future EU medical device nomenclature was endorsed at the meeting of the European Medical Devices Coordination Group (MDCG).
 Access the full document here.Continue Reading

-The release of the Medical Device Regulations (EU-MDR) has put significant pressure on medical device companies to closely scrutinize the new regulations, assess the impact on their own organization, and implement compliant processes and procedures accordingly.
+The new Medical Devices Regulation (EU-MDR) brings a number of significant changes, putting pressure on all impacted parties to closely examine the Regulation, assess the impact it will have on their own organization, and implement compliant processes and procedures accordingly.